Show content of Magnus, Victor von

 Another domain of his activity was the insurance sector, where he represented the bank on the supervisory boards of several companies.
 In 1901, he proved himself a skilled negotiator during the Northern Pacific Crisis, from which Deutsche Bank, engaged in the North American railway business, emerged strengthened.
 Mankiewitz worked on solving numerous economic policy problems.
 As a particular expert in monetary policy, he represented Deutsche Bank on the advisory board of the Reichsbank from 1914, where he contributed, among other things, to the financial and technical management of Allied reparation demands.
 He facilitated the deployment of considerable financial resources to alleviate social hardship for foreigners and German prisoners of war who had become destitute due to the World War.
 Numerous students at universities and technical colleges also benefited from the Deutsche Studentenhilfe (German Student Aid) initiated by Mankiewitz.

 Mankiewitz's tenure as spokesperson fell during a politically turbulent period, in which the bank's business entered a prolonged "defensive" phase as a result of the First World War.
 Due to health problems, he resigned from the Management Board at the end of 1923.
-Characteristic of Mankiewitz's attitude is the principle he frequently cited: "Deutsche Bank's main asset is the trust placed in it, and our foremost task must be to maintain it.
+Characteristic of Mankiewitz's attitude is the principle he frequently cited: "Deutsche Bank's main asset is the trust placed in it, and our foremost task must be to maintain it."

 Show content of Marcuse, Hermann